 - 1 cup water

 - To your Instant Pot, add your frozen shrimp

 - To this, pour in your water, juice both the lemons into the pot, and throw the juiced halves in there too.
 Add your Old Bay.
 Stir everything to totally combine, breaking up any frozen shrimp that have stuck together as much as you can (if some are really stuck, don’t worry about it)

-- Set the Instant Pot to manual high pressure for 2 minutes.
+- Set the Instant Pot to manual high pressure for 2 minutes (1 minute if your shrimp are smaller).
 When it’s finished, quick release the pressure, and you’re all done!